webqit/realdom/README.md

 **_Some notes_**

 + The `Realtime` API is able to do the extra-ordinary by going a bit extra-ordinary: by literally intercepting DOM APIs.
-And here are the complete list of them:
+And here is the complete list of them:

     + `Node`: `insertBefore`, `replaceChild`, `removeChild`, `appendChild`, `textContent`, `nodeValue`.
     + `Element`: `insertAdjacentElement`, `insertAdjacentHTML`, `setHTML`, `replaceChildren`, `replaceWith`, `remove`. `before`, `after`, `append`, `prepend`.